Lohitha-Vanteru/AMP--Parkinsons-Disease-Progression-Prediction/README.md

 - **Train_peptides.csv**:  Peptide-level mass spectrometry data, where each peptide is a subunit part of a protein.
 The file contains details about the month of the visit, relative to the first visit by the patient, and the amount of the peptide and the sequence and frequency of amino acids included in the peptide

--Train_proteins.csv: Protein expression frequencies compiled from peptide level data including visit and patient details, the related protein's UniProt ID code, and normalized protein expression and the frequency of the protein's occurrence in the sample.
+- **Train_proteins.csv**: Protein expression frequencies compiled from peptide level data including visit and patient details, the related protein's UniProt ID code, and normalized protein expression and the frequency of the protein's occurrence in the sample.

--Train_clinical_data.csv: Clinical information on each patient, such as details about the appointment and the patient as well as results from the various sections of the Unified Parkinson's Disease Rating Scale, which rates the severity of PD symptoms,where higher numbers indicate more severe symptoms along with  details like clinical state of mind whether or not the patient was taking medication such as Levodopa during the UPDRS assessment.
+- **Train_clinical_data.csv**: Clinical information on each patient, such as details about the appointment and the patient as well as results from the various sections of the Unified Parkinson's Disease Rating Scale, which rates the severity of PD symptoms,where higher numbers indicate more severe symptoms along with  details like clinical state of mind whether or not the patient was taking medication such as Levodopa during the UPDRS assessment.

--Supplemental_clinical_data.csv:  Clinical data without any corresponding CSF samples that are meant to offer context to the normal development of Parkinson's disease.This information is meant to give further background on how Parkinson's disease typically progresses. similar columns to train_clinical_data.csv are used.
+- **Supplemental_clinical_data.csv**:  Clinical data without any corresponding CSF samples that are meant to offer context to the normal development of Parkinson's disease.This information is meant to give further background on how Parkinson's disease typically progresses. similar columns to train_clinical_data.csv are used.

 ## Project Architecture
 ![image](https://github.com/Lohitha-Vanteru/AMP--Parkinsons-Disease-Progression-Prediction/assets/113141006/8cf35355-8f8d-4d82-a4c9-84b6f2a7493b)